aws/amazon-vpc-cni-k8s/README.md

 `WARM_IP_TARGET` to 2, after the 30 pods are deployed the CNI would allocate an additional 2 IPs.
 This still provides elasticity, but uses roughly half as many IPs as using WARM_IP_TARGET alone (32 IPs vs 60 IPs).

-This also improves reliability of the EKS cluster by reducing the number of calls necessary to allocate or deallocate private IPs, which may be throttled, especially at scaling-related times.
+This also improves the reliability of the EKS cluster by reducing the number of calls necessary to allocate or deallocate private IPs, which may be throttled, especially at scaling-related times.

 ---